 \section{Analysis of the nonequilibrium protocols}

 This section is dedicated to an analysis of the specific circuit protocols we selected to use in this study.
-We show here numerically that we are operating in a nontrivial quantum many-body regime, by computing the operator entanglement entropy of our circuits~\cite{zhou_operator_2017} and the work distribution.
-Finally, we present results for different choices of the one-body random unitary gates and show that the specific choice of the random gates has only a minor impact on the accuracy for validation of Eq.~\eqref{eq:Jarzynski}.
+We show here numerically that we are operating in a nontrivial quantum many-body regime, by computing the operator entanglement entropy of our circuits~\cite{zhou_operator_2017}, and the work distribution they give rise to.
+Finally, we present results for different choices of the one-body random unitary gates and show that the specific choice of random gates has only a minor impact on the accuracy for validation of Eq.~\eqref{eq:Jarzynski}.